-A recent study cited in the New York Times has shown that school children, if left without influence, tend towards bullying and other selfish behavior.
+A recent study cited in the New York Times has shown that school children, if left without influence, tend towards bullying and other selfish behaviour.
 And conversely, that it is quite possible to instil in a school values of teamwork, tolerance and support for each other.

 Instilling the right values is a key role of leaders.
 Some education occurs explictly through conversation, induction and training.
 Much occurs through role modelling.
-The rest occurs through the process of encouraging and discouraging behaviors when they are displayed in others.
+The rest occurs through the process of encouraging and discouraging behaviours when they are displayed in others.
 This process forms the foundation on which a culture is built naturally and over time.
 It is particularly obvious in companies with strong cultures in which they are proud.
 But there are many others which remind me of the school yard.
 Lots of focus on technical development, but very little on the development of values.
-And in these environments, the lowest common demoninator behavior tends to prevail.
-Selfish behavior inside the organization spills out to the outside world.
+And in these environments, the lowest common demoninator behaviour tends to prevail.
+Selfish behaviour inside the organisation spills out to the outside world.
 The consequence is that customers and other stakeholders are bullied.
 The techniques used become more sophisticated, but the experience of the customer remains similar - helpless, co-erced, ignored, unappreciated.

 Some techniques can help improve the values instillation process

 - Explicit expression of what the important values are

 - Explicitly link a good behaviour to the value of which it is an example - (eg. "The way you are asking questions is exactly what I mean when I say we need to become an organisation which challenges status quo")

 - Setting standards and sticking to them - (eg."We will not speak badly of someone behind their back unless we have also spoken to them directly").